Engineering 100-950

 To save, press Ctrl + s (or Command + s for Mac), pick a location, and name it something.
 It is recommended you make a folder somewhere accessible on your computer for you to save all of your code onto for this class.
 This will make it easier to find to reference or submit later.

-To open your projects again, go to File>Open, or double click on the .ino
+To open your projects again, go to File>Open, or double click on the .ino file right from your file manager, which should open it in the Arduino IDE.

 Connecting to an Arduino